 Best for Kids: CamelBak Eddy Kids 12-ounce Water Bottle

-What We Like: Perfect size for backpacks and lunchboxes
+What We Love: Ideal size for backpacks and lunchboxes

-What We Don't Like: Spout can be tricky for little ones to open
+What We Don't Love: Spout can be tricky for little ones to open

 Even kids deserve to have their own reusable water bottles.
 The CamelBak Eddy Kids holds 12 ounces of water in a spill-proof bottle with a bite valve.
 Similar to Camelbak's larger water bottles, these are made with Echo copolyester, a shatter-proof plastic partially made from plant material.
 There are more than 25 design options to choose from, including “magical mermaids,” “UFOs,” and “Alpine Adventure.”